HardlyDifficult/Tutorials/Chapter5.md

 <details><summary>How</summary>

  - In the Animator for the character, select the 'CharacterWalk' state (the orange box).
+   - In the Inspector:
+     - Adjust the 'Speed' to about '.4'
-   - In the Inspector, under speed check the box near 'Multiplier' to enable a 'Parameter'.
+     - Check the box near 'Multiplier' to enable a 'Parameter'.
        - Confirm Speed is selected (should be the default).
-   - Adjust the 'Speed' to about '.4'

 <img src="http://i.imgur.com/9A6mp98.png" width=300px />